convertigo/c8oprj-lib-ldap/README.md

 # lib_LDAP
 This is the LDAP library for Convertigo platform.
-Install this library to request LDAP for your Convertigo applications.
+Install this library to execute LDAP requests for your Convertigo applications.

 # Installation